 Finally, although we emphasize the importance of economic announcements, we recognize that many yield changes are unrelated to economic news and past movements in market yields.
 Indeed, as Fleming and Lopez (1999) document, large movements in two- and ten-year Treasury yields often appear to occur during the Treasury markets inactive hours and do not seem to be associated with the release dates of key economic data.
 In addition, although German yields demonstrate their largest movements during the morning hours of the European trading session, these moves are not definitively associated with certain days of the week or dominated by specific release dates.
 Economic announcements are thus only one source of information for these markets.

-Linda Goldberg is a vice president in the International Research Function of the Research and Market Analysis Group; Deborah Leonard is a senior trader analyst in the Foreign Exchange and Investment staff of the Markets Group.
+About the Authors Linda Goldberg is a vice president in the International Research Function of the Research and Market Analysis Group; Deborah Leonard is a senior trader analyst in the Foreign Exchange and Investment staff of the Markets Group.

 2. We then normalize this difference by its standard deviation over our thirty-month horizon in order to study releases in comparable units.